GLOBAL MARKETS-Revived Brexit hopes lift stocks and sterling

 By Marc Jones

-LONDON/SYDNEY, Dec 14 (Reuters) - Stocks began the week with robust gains as investors gauged the chance of added U.S. fiscal and monetary stimulus, while the British pound rose as a last-gasp extension to Brexit talks dodged a difficult divorce.
+LONDON, Dec 14 (Reuters) - Stocks began the week with robust gains as investors gauged the chance of added U.S. fiscal and monetary stimulus, while Britain's pound jumped on the last-gasp extension to Brexit talks.

-Europe opened with stocks .STOXX up 0.75% and the euro up on the dollar .EU after London and Brussels agreed on Sunday to "go the extra mile" to try to reach a trade agreement.
+News that London and Brussels had agreed to "go the extra mile" to try to salvage a Brexit trade agreement lifted Europe's main shares indexes 1% .STOXX and also pushed the euro up against the struggling dollar. .EU

 "We are going to give every chance to this agreement ... which is still possible," the European Union's Brexit negotiator, Michel Barnier, told journalists before updating envoys from the 27 EU countries on Monday.